XavHernandez/CoachFinder-Vue3/README.md

 A User can register as a coach. </br>
 A User can make a request for mentoring to a coach. </br>

-Practice of VueX namespaced modules.
+Practice of VueX namespaced modules. </br>
+Coach Registration form validations.

 ## Project setup